arkency/posts/posts/2018-07-13-doing-more-on-reads-vs-writes.md

 ---
-title: "Doing more on reads vs writes"
 created_at: 2018-07-13 15:55:44 +0200
 publish: true
 author: Robert Pankowecki
 tags: [ 'ruby', 'rails' ]
 newsletter: arkency_form
 ---

+# Doing more on reads vs writes

 What do you like more in your application?
 Handling complexity when reading the data or when updating it?